Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Key Takeaway

-Steel imports face a minimum 60% tariff rate (Section 122 + Section 232) regardless of origin country.
-From China, add Section 301 for 85%+.
+Steel imports face 50% Section 232 on articles wholly of steel, but only 25% on derivative steel products after the April 6, 2026 restructuring — both assessed on full customs value, regardless of origin country (the UK has a reduced 25% arrangement).
+Note that Section 122 does NOT stack on the metal content of a Section 232 article, so a wholly-steel article is 50%, not 60%.
+From China, add Section 301 on top.
 And the biggest wildcard is AD/CVD duties — which can add anywhere from 0% to 500%+ depending on the specific product and producer.
 Always check the ITC database before placing a steel order.
 Use the calculator below for the base tariff estimate, then layer AD/CVD rates on top.

 Try It: Calculate Your Duty